louiswins/PiTech/README.markdown

 Installation
 ------------

-If you use the [Eclipse][1] IDE, there is provided a `.project` file which you can add, and then simply click the Run button.
+If you use the [Eclipse][1] IDE, then to import and run the project with our zip file, you need to:

+1. Select File > Import
+2. Expand "General", then select "Existing Projects into Workspace" and click Next.
+3. Choose "Select archive file" and navigate to the zip file.
+Alternatively, you can choose "Select root directory" and navigate to the directory that you extracted from the zip file.
+4. A project called PiTech will appear.
+Make sure it is checked, and then click "Finish".
+5. The PiTech project will appear in your Project Explorer, which can then be run in the usual manner.

 Compiling the program into a jar-file on the command line is easy: